govindthange/kit/jenkins-kit/pipeline/README.md

 12. Hit `Build Now` button.
 13. Go to `Build History` at the bottom and select the build # menu `Console Output`.
 14. Verify logs.

+# Quick Changes / Troubleshooting

+1. Go to the project.
+2. Go to `Build History` at the bottom and click on the build #.
+3. Hit the `Replay` button on the left side menus.
+4. Edit the script.
+5. Hit `Run` button.